 William Zumeta joined the Evans School faculty in the fall of 1985.
 He holds a joint appointment as professor in the College of Education.
 He served as associate dean of the Evans School from 2001-05 and acting dean from March-August, 1988.
-He has been faculty coordinator for the Ph.D. in Public Policy and Management program since 2008.
-He is also co-director of the Collaborative Researchers in Education Sciences Training (CREST) program, an interdepartmental Ph.D. training program supported by the U.S. Department of Education.
+He was faculty coordinator for the School's Ph.D. in Public Policy and Management program from 2008-2014.
+He also served as co-director of the Collaborative Researchers in Education Sciences Training (CREST) program, an interdepartmental Ph.D. training program supported by the U.S. Department of Education, from 2009-2015.
 He was the recipient of the Graduate Dean's Award in 2010-11 for service to graduate education at the University of Washington.

-Zumeta teaches in the areas of policy analysis and public policies toward higher education and education and the workforce.
-His research interests focus on higher education policy including accountability; finance; graduate education and academic research policies; public policies affecting private higher education; and education and workforce policies.
-He was a senior fellow of the National Center for Public Policy and Higher Education from 2005-2011 and has been a fellow of the TIAA-CREF Institute since 2008.
+Zumeta teaches in the areas of policy analysis and public policies toward K-12 and higher education as well as education and the workforce.
+His research interests focus on higher education policy including accountability; finance; graduate education and academic research policies; public policies affecting private higher education; and education and workforce policies including the role of community colleges.
+He was a senior fellow of the National Center for Public Policy and Higher Education from 2005-2011 and has been a fellow of the TIAA Institute since 2008.
 He was president of the Association for the Study of Higher Education, a national scholarly organization, in 2009-10.

-Professor Zumeta’s research has been supported by a wide range of government agencies, foundations, and national groups.
-He previously taught at the University of British Columbia, University of California, Los Angeles, and the Claremont Graduate University, and worked for the City Council of Philadelphia and the California State Department of Finance.
+Professor Zumeta’s research has been supported by a wide range of government agencies, foundations, and national groups, including the National Science Foundation and the Bill & Melinda Gates Foundation.
+He previously taught at the University of British Columbia, UCLA, and the Claremont Graduate University.
+Earlier, he worked for the City Council of Philadelphia and the California State Department of Finance.

 - LaSota, R., & Zumeta, W.M.
 2016.
 "What Matters in Increasing Community College Students' Upward Transfer to the Baccalaureate Degree: Findings from the Beginning Postsecondary Study 2003-2009."
 Research in Higher Education (DOI) 57(2), 152-189, 2016.